techlore/go-incognito/Scripts/Section 6/5_ Shopping Safely.md

 # Shopping Safely

-At this point in the course, you may be asking yourself about \* show groceries \* shopping.
+At this point in the course, you may be asking yourself about *(show groceries)* shopping.
 How can you order from Amazon, privately and securely?
 What about physical stores?
 This is tricky because it’s difficult to do.
 Stress on difficult, because it’s not impossible!
 Let’s go ahead and cover different techniques and methods we can use to make our shopping experiences, online and in-store, safer; keep in mind this is a more extreme lesson, so those of you who draw your convenience lines early may find this lesson out of your zone.

-[Promotional Spot]

 Let’s start with in-person stores, leaving the digital-side out of the equation.
 Security-wise, we need to be careful, we don’t know how stores handle your data.